damianhakert/damianhakert.github.io/source/posts/2016-06-17-ssg-overview-gitlab-pages-part-3-examples-ci.html.md

 | [Middleman Themes][middle-examples] | Ruby | Middleman |
 | [Themes and Templates][themes-templates] | Miscellaneous | Miscellaneous |

 **Note:** these themes, templates, and SSGs were casually chosen, and listed on this post to provide you with some distinct GitLab CI configurations.
 {: .note}

 ## FAQ: which SSG should I get started with?

-This is a tricky question.
-There is no easy answer for it.
+This is a tricky question, and there is no easy answer for it.
 Perhaps the best way to choose an SSG is installing three or four of them locally and give them a try.
 [This list][ssgs-more] might help too.

 However, if you don't know where to start, and you never used any Static Site Generator